-Wedged in the eastern things of the Bay of Bengal, it is the secret Buddhist nation of Burma.
-By giving it the opportunity, thanks to its large endowment of natural resources, this country could become one of the most important tourist destinations in Asia, but due to the "State of Peace and Development Council", it has never received the right attention.
-The military dictatorship has renamed the nation as Myanmar, but despite being the largest geographic area in SE Asia, many Western governments refuse to recognize the new name and continue to call it Burma.
-The coast of Myanmar is 1900km (1180mi) long and can be divided into 3 parts: the Rakhine coast in the west, the Ayayarwaddy in the center and the division of Tanintharyi with the Mergui archipelago in the south.
-Although the territory is very large, finding suitable beaches for surfing is not very difficult because, due to the numerous restrictions imposed by the government, visitors know where they can go and where not.
-What might discourage a holiday in search of waves in this area is that despite the thousands of beaches exposed to the numerous swells, those open to visitors are very few.
-The Rock is a small islet just off the extreme southern tip of the island of Cheduba but is made inaccessible to tourists.
-Ngapali beach is the largest and oldest resort open to all, and certainly the most comfortable for surfers.
-The main beach receives few waves and of low quality, but just go 2km to the north that Guttaung Beach can give 2-4ft waves even quite fast at low tide.
-30km (18mi) south of Ngapali, Peninsula Left is clearly visible from Google Earth, but is quite tricky to reach without a boat.
-Kanthaya , a new beach open to tourists, 120km (75mi) south of Ngapali, overlooks a mouth of a river which helps the formation of shallows good for breaking waves; given the slowness of the roads, it could take a long time to reach it.
+Wedged in eastern coasts of the Bay of Bengal, it is the secret Buddhist nation of Burma.
+Thanks to its large endowment of natural resources, this country could become one of the most important tourist destinations in Asia, but due to the “State of Peace and Development Council”, it has never received the right attention.
+The military dictatorship has renamed the nation as Myanmar, but despite being the largest geographic area in SE Asia, many Western governments refuse to recognize this new name and continue to call it Burma.
+The coast of Myanmar is 1900km (1180mi) long and it can be divided into 3 parts: the Rakhine coast in the west, the Ayayarwaddy in the center and the division of Tanintharyi with the Mergui archipelago in the south.
+Although the territory is very large, finding suitable waves for surfing is not very difficult because, due to the numerous restrictions imposed by the government, visitors know where they can go and where not.
+What might discourage a holiday in search of waves in this area is that, even if there are thousands of beaches exposed to the numerous swells, those open to visitors are very few.
+The Rock is a small islet just off the extreme southern tip of the island of Cheduba but it is inaccessible to tourists.
+Ngapali beach is the largest and oldest resort, and certainly the most comfortable for surfers.
+The main beach receives few low quality waves, but just go 2km to the north that Guttaung Beach can give 2-4ft waves even quite fast at low tide.
+30km (18mi) south of Ngapali, Peninsula Left is clearly visible from Google Earth, but it is quite tricky to reach without a boat.
+Kanthaya , a new beach open to tourists, 120km (75mi) south of Ngapali, overlooks a rivermouth which helps the creation of shallows good for breaking waves; given the slowness of the roads, it could take a long time to reach it.
 Continuing along the coast to Gwa, a fairly protected curved beach where it is possible to surf rather small waves, only at the southern end.
-Another well-known beach is Caungtha, just 5h by car from the capital, overlooking the NW and is popular especially on weekends when consistent swells enter (even in onshore wind conditions).
-Ngwe Saung is a newly developed area, with 9km of powerful beachbreaks, and full of hotels and beaches mostly desolate.
-A wonderful country that will surely amaze you: book your surf holiday in Myanmar now!
+Another well-known beach is Caungtha, just 5h by car from the capital, overlooking the NW and it is popular especially on weekends when consistent swells come (even in onshore wind conditions).
+Ngwe Saung is a newly developed area, with 9km of powerful beachbreaks, and full of hotels and beaches mostly empty.
+A wonderful country that will surely amaze you: book your surfing holiday in Myanmar now!

 Tariff per person, starting from: